tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 As allowed by
 `PEP 8 <https://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_
-this project allows a nominal line length of 100 characters.
+this project uses a nominal line length of 100 characters.

 Documentation